hunterjackson/docs/source/azuredocdb-sink.rst

 Sink Connector QuickStart
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-We will start the connector in distributed mode.
-Each connector exposes a rest endpoint for stopping, starting and updating the configuration.
-We have developed
+We you start the Confluent Platform, Kafka Connect is started in distributed mode (``confluent start``).
+In this mode a Rest Endpoint on port ``8083`` is exposed to accept connector configurations.
-a Command Line Interface to make interacting with the Connect Rest API easier.
+We developed Command Line Interface to make interacting with the Connect Rest API easier.
 The CLI can be found in the Stream Reactor download under
 the ``bin`` folder.
 Alternatively the Jar can be pulled from our GitHub
 `releases <https://github.com/datamountaineer/kafka-connect-tools/releases>`__ page.